Personal Wealth Management / Market Analysis

 April’s flash PMIs for major developed economies showed overall growth in April, though they were mixed on a sector basis.
-PMIs are monthly business surveys where readings above 50 imply expansion whilst below 50 imply contraction.
-Whilst services all topped 50 this month, manufacturing was mostly under that mark.
-(Exhibit 1) These are just surveys, and they measure growth’s breadth rather than its magnitude, but they are consistent with recent trends.
+(Exhibit 1) While services all topped 50, indicating expansion, manufacturing was mostly under that mark, indicating contraction.
+These are just surveys, and they measure growth’s breadth rather than its magnitude, but they are consistent with recent trends.

 Exhibit 1: A Look at the Latest PMIs